n5596/Cracking-the-Coding-Interview/Chapter 17: Hard/readme.md

-## Chapter 17 in the Interview Questions section
+## Chapter 17 of the Interview Questions section

 #### 1. Add without Plus